 notificationDestination shall be set to a URI that the SCEF can target Roaming Status notifications towards.
 The value of this URI shall be based on internal IN-CSE policies.

-monitoringType shall be set to ROAMING_STATUS
+monitoringType shall be set to ROAMING_STATUS.

 supportedFeatures shall be set to a string value of "5" indicating support for Roaming Status notifications.